-As of December 31, 2020, approximately 5.7% of Newegg's Gross Merchandise Value ("GMV") was generated by the sale of products fulfilled through third parties.
+As of June 30, 2020, approximately 29.3% of Newegg's Gross Merchandise Value ("GMV") were generated by the sale of products fulfilled through third parties.
 These third parties provide various services on Newegg's behalf, including inventory maintenance and order processing.
 Newegg has no effective means to ensure that these third parties will continue to perform these services to its satisfaction, in a manner satisfactory to its customers or on commercially reasonable terms.
 Newegg's customers may become dissatisfied and cancel their orders or decline to make future purchases if these third parties fail to deliver products on a timely basis.
 If Newegg's customers become dissatisfied with the services provided by these third parties, Newegg's reputation and brand could suffer.